 Building this kit can be quite simple, as you probably have some of the items hiding in your house somewhere.
 Take a look at what you already own and see if it can be salvaged for your travels.
 For items you'd like to include but do not currently own, check out your local buy-and-sell pages or thrift shops to source second-hand.
 Sourcing pre-loved items minimizes your consumer impact by growing the circular economy and giving used goods a second life.
 If you can’t find an item second-hand, try your best to source locally!

 Tip: Check out the Green Okanagan Shop Local Directory for second-hand and local businesses in the Okanagan!

 Still not sure where to start?
 The photo below is an example of what a zero-waste travel kit could look like—use this as inspiration to build your very own!

 In this Kit:

 - Backpack: the Alta21 from Arkadia: From a Vancouver-based company, the Alta 21 is a fully waterproof and packable backpack ready for any adventure.
 It is perfect for holding any of your travel needs and the top pocket even detaches into a wearable hip pack for the days you are looking to lighten your load.

-- Cloth Bags: Produce and snacks bags from The Market Bags (available to purchase at the Kelowna Visitor Centre).
+- Cloth Bags: Produce and snack bags from The Market Bags.
 Proudly from Kelowna, The Market Bags sources preloved and used cloths to create repurposed cloth bags.
-With various sizes to choose from and unique patterns, they are a green alternative for carrying your snacks waste-free when on-the-go.
+With various sizes to choose from and unique patterns, they are a green alternative for carrying your snacks waste-free when on the go.